silexphp/Silex/doc/providers/propel.rst

 Build the model, according to Propel documentation, instantiate the model classes you need and use them.
 That's all.

-By default, PropelServiceProvider initializes Propel to use Silex autoloader to autoloader model classes.
-Of course, Silex autoloader needs the model to be built with this option:
+By default, PropelServiceProvider initializes Propel to use Silex autoloader to load model classes.
+Of course, Silex autoloader needs the model to be built with namespaces, so be sure to set this property into build.properties file:

     propel.namespace.autopackage = true

+before building your model.

-If you plan to build your model without using namespaces, you need to set to true the option propel.internal_autoload.
+If you plan to build your model without using namespaces, you need to force Propel to use its internal autoloader.
+Do this by setting the option ``propel.internal_autoload`` to true.